xkeshav/color-collector/README.md

-# color-collecter
+# color-collector

-This is the README for your extension "css-variable-generator".

-creating a extension
+a simple vs code extension which works with .CSS files

 which collect all color code from a css file and assign the color in a variable and add a :root selector which contains all variables